Nathan-Potgieter/Making-of-MCmarket/README.md

     (corresponding to k trading periods), across a set of D variables (or D assets), from a multivariate distribution with a given correlation matrix.
-      - This is accomplished using Euclidean (Gaussian or t-copula) and the Archmediean Clayton copula’s and can easily be done using the *ellipCopula*, *archmCopula* and *rcopula* functions from the *copula* package.
+      - This is accomplished using Euclidean (Gaussian or t-copula) or Archmediean Clayton copulas.
+In R this can easily be done using the *ellipCopula*, *archmCopula* and *rcopula* functions from the *copula* package.
 2. Convert the uniformly distributed data into something that more resembles the distribution of asset returns.
-Functionality is provided to convert them into normal, student-t or skewed-generalized t distributions.
+MCmarket provides functionality to convert them into normal, student-t or skewed-generalized t distributions.
-      - This is done the same way one would convert p-values into test statistics using the dnorm() and dsgt() functions respectively.
+      - This is done the same way one would convert p-values into test statistics.
+In are the dnorm(), dt() and sgt::dsgt() functions are used.
       - Technically this is accomplished via the inversion of the cumulative distribution function (CDF).
-3. This step induces mean and variance persistence to the series, by plugging the random numbers resulting from step 2 into a ARMA(1,1) + APARCH(1,1) equation as the innovations.
+3. Induce mean and variance persistence to the series, by plugging the random numbers resulting from step 2 into a ARMA(1,1) + APARCH(1,1) equation as the innovations.
       - If the parameters are set accordingly the resulting series should possess the volatility clustering observed in empirical asset returns.